Felteng/f1-town-square/README.md

 - **Editing a comment**
     - A logged in user who is also the author of a comment may edit the comment as they wish.

-    - When the edit button is clicked the comment area will turn into an editable text area an a save button will appear.
+    - When the edit button is clicked the comment area will turn into an editable text area and a save button will appear.

         - If the edit button is clicked the scroll position gets saved so it can restore the user to same view after the request is done.